Traffic rules

 Pedestrian at a crosswalk? → KING! always let go first!

-Okay, now that we know this, it's important to know how pedestrian priority works.
+Okay, now that we know this, it's important to know how priority with pedestrians works.

-So don't we see a pedestrian crossing?
-Then let's see where we come from with the pedestrian!
+So if we do not see a pedestrian crossing?
+Then let's see where we come from in regards to the pedestrian!
 You can solve this with 2 rhymes.
 You ask yourself: am I coming from the..

-Are you coming to the pedestrian from the belly or back?
-Then you do gas back!
+Are you coming to the pedestrian from the front or back?
+Then you stay back!
 This means that you will brake to let the pedestrian go in front.

 Do you drive up and want to turn, while a pedestrian wants to walk straight ahead on the same road?